Policy 5600 – District Wellness

 Physical Activity and Education

-Since physical activity affects students’ emotional and physical well-being, as well as their cognitive development, the District is committed to ensuring that all students, including students with disabilities requiring adaptations or modifications, are provided the opportunity to participate in physical activity before, during, and after school.
+Since physical activity affects students’ emotional, behavioral, and physical well-being, as well as their cognitive development, the District is committed to ensuring that all students, including students with disabilities requiring adaptations or modifications, are provided the opportunity to participate in physical activity before, during, and after school.
 Physical activity opportunities will be in addition to, not in lieu of, physical education.

-Recess, physical education, or other physical activity time will not be cancelled for instructional make-up time, nor will it be withheld for disciplinary action unless the student is a danger to him or herself or others.
+Recess, physical education, or other physical activity time will not be canceled for instructional make-up time, nor will it be withheld for disciplinary action unless the student is a danger to him or herself or others.
 This does not include participation on sport teams that may have specific academic requirements.
 Classroom teachers will be provided with a list of ideas for alternative ways to discipline students.

 The District is committed to encouraging physical activity through the following: